 So, what did I learn?

-The fashion industry is rife with social justice issues and it’s responsible for millions of tonnes of pollution, but I can’t just stop buying fashion and I can’t just shut the industry down.
+The fashion industry is rife with social justice issues and it’s responsible for millions of tones of pollution, but I can’t just stop buying fashion and I can’t just shut the industry down.
 Instead, we need to buy better, we need to demand more transparency and better working conditions, and we need to reinvent the industry we’ve ruined with consumerism and greed.
 We don’t need more meaningless trends, we need more meaningful quality.
 We don’t need polyester, we’ve lived for thousands of years without it.
 We need more natural fabrics, more eco-friendly dyes, better standards, more laws around chemical dumping and water waste, and we need to seriously start acting to reverse fashion’s impact on the environment.
 We can’t just stop making fashion, we just need to start making fashion better.

 Buying fashion is perfectly fine, there’s no guilt in that, so long as it ethical, sustainable, and it’s worn over and over again.
 When something breaks, it needs to be fixed, not just thrown away, and when it’s beyond repair, it needs to be somehow reused or recycled.
 Endless buying and one-time-wearing is the problem, but buying fashion and loving it, living in it, and cherishing it, is not.